VLSIDA/UCSC_ML_suite/README.md

 git clone --git@github.com:VLSIDA/UCSC_ML_suite.git
 ```

-2. Run the setup to clone ORFS as a submodule and link the setings:
+2. Run the setup to clone ORFS as a submodule and link the settings:

 ```bash
 cd UCSC_ML_suite